 Those students who fail to comply with the school’s vaccine mandate are subjected to what the school calls “Progressive Enforcement Measures.”
 Under these measures, students who do not have an exemption and have not gotten the vaccine are not allowed to participate in classes, not even online.
 In addition, they will be disenrolled from the school with an effective date of September 26 and banned from re-enrolling until they become compliant with the vaccine mandate.
 Those who do give in and get the jab and wish to re-enroll will have to pay a $350 charge.
 According to the university, online participation is an accommodation that is reserved for the disabled and will not be offered to unvaccinated students.

 Last week, Cornell announced that it was canceling most of its in-person homecoming events out of concerns about the disease.
 The homecoming fan festival, laser show and fireworks have all been cut for this year.
-The university’s president, Martha Pollack, has said that if infections reach a point where they do not have the capacity to support isolating everyone or a is seen in classrooms and other campus settings, they may implement additional restrictions, such as having students quarantine in place, shifting classes online, or possibly shutting the campus down entirely.
+The university’s president, Martha Pollack, has said that if infections reach a point where they do not have the capacity to support isolating everyone or a significant level of transmission is seen in classrooms and other campus settings, they may implement additional restrictions, such as having students quarantine in place, shifting classes online, or possibly shutting the campus down entirely.

 Sources for this article include: